August 7 – 15 / 2019

 A second payment of one half of the remainder after deposit is due by Nov.
 12th, with a final payment due by Jan.
 14th.
 For those wanting a single occupancy room, there will be an additional cost of $750.
 We can take credit card payments, however it will incur a 3.5% fee.

-There is a discount of $350 for partners wanting to accompany participants on the trip, but not take the workshop.
-We will also setup optional events/ classes when available at an additional cost for participants not interested in the painting/photography sessions.
-There has to be a minimum of 6 people for the workshop to make.
-If the 6 person minimum is not met by the deadline, deposits will be refunded.
+There has to be a minimum of 6 people for the trip to make, if the 6 person minimum is not met by the 12/8/18 deadline, deposits will be refunded.

 Our trips, while not overly strenuous do require a reasonable amount of physical fitness.
 In order to derive the greatest experience from our destinations, we spend a fair amount of time walking within each location.
 Our goal being that each person should see and experience as much of the scenery and culture as possible during our excursions.

-In the event of inclement weather, arrangements will be made for museum visits etc. There will be no rain dates or refunds for weather or travel difficulties, we suggest travel insurance for those situations.
+In the event of inclement weather during the trip, arrangements will be made for museum visits, etc. Once deposits are received, there will be no refunds for cancellations as trip arrangements will have been made.
+We suggest trip insurance for travel difficulties or unforeseen illness.

 Please let us know if you have any questions or if we can help you in any way and we hope that you will be able to join us!